What Is Recruitment Process Outsourcing? 5 Facts You Need to Know

 What is Recruitment Process Outsourcing?

-RPO is essentially when a company hands over all or a chunk of its hiring duties to an external specialist.
-Think of them as an extension of your HR crew.
+Recruitment Process Outsourcing (RPO) is when a business hands over all or part of its hiring responsibilities to an external recruitment specialist.
+Rather than operating in isolation, an RPO provider works as an extension of your internal HR team, supporting day-to-day hiring while improving the overall recruitment framework.

 Here’s a look at how RPO differs from other ways of bringing people on board: